wasmerio/winterjs/README.md

 And then access the server in https://localhost:8080/

-# How WasmerJS works
+# How WinterJS works

 WinterJS is powered by [SpiderMonkey](https://spidermonkey.dev/), [Spiderfire](https://github.com/Redfire75369/spiderfire) and [hyper](https://hyper.rs/)
 to bring a new level of awesomeness to your Javascript apps.

 WinterJS is using the [WASIX](https://wasix.org) standard to compile to WebAssembly.
 Please note that compiling to WASIX is currently a complex process.
 We recommend using precompiled versions from [`wasmer/winterjs`](https://wasmer.io/wasmer/winterjs), but please open an issue if you need to compile to WASIX locally.

-# Limitations
+## Limitations

-WinterJS is early, pre-release software.
-It is currently not fully compliant with the WinterCG spec and the runtime itself is still a work in progress.
+WinterJS is fully compliant with the WinterCG spec, although the runtime itself is still a work in progress.
 It is not recommended to use WinterJS in production yet.
 For more information, see the API Compatibility section below.